The ChangeTracker is the EF Core component that tracks entity instances and their state inside the current DbContext.

 - mixing entities from different context instances

-A useful rule of thumb is:
+A useful rule of thumb is the following:

 If the entity was loaded and is still tracked by the same